 First, this water tax uniquely factors in the capital costs for building a new water supply and delivery and treatment facilities plus the transfer of pre-1982 infrastructure bond debt.
 Including these capital costs -- much greater than actual operating expenses -- in calculating the water rate perpetuates a regressive practice not used by any other portion of the city for funding capital items.
 Furthermore, many of these expenses - 70% of the project capital costs over the next five years - result from Federal and some state mandates.
-As we stated in prior annual testimonies and in our platform, rather than make ratepayers carry this burden, the City and its water board ought to seek appropriate federal and state relief.
+As stated in our annual testimonies to the NYC Water Board and in our platforms, including our current CIVIC 2030, rather than make ratepayers carry this burden, the City and its water board ought to seek appropriate federal and state relief.
 It's only fair.